 The Journal of Clinical Sport Psychology (JCSP) is a scholarly, peer-reviewed journal that provides practical and clinically relevant recommendations to mental health providers and practitioners in sport and exercise psychology, stimulates provocative discussions, promotes best practices and intervention strategies, and disseminates applied research findings that clearly show clinical relevance.
 The journal covers a broad range of topics.
 Some examples of relevant topics include psychology of injury, eating disorders, exercise and mental health, and substance use disorders.
 This journal highlights the clinical application of research findings within direct psychological service delivery spanning a wide range of clients and settings.
 JCSP recognizes the importance of diverse methodologies, varied treatment approaches, and the importance of having authors represent a wide range of perspectives around sport and exercise psychology.
 JCSP is international in scope and submissions from around the world and with diverse populations are encouraged.

 All manuscript submissions should be written in accessible language, free of scientific jargon, and easily understood by a wide variety of clinicians and applied sport psychology practitioners.
 To align with the mission of JCSP, submissions should strive to demonstrate clinical relevance.
-Authors should follow the latest version of APA style, and manuscripts should be void of typos and grammatical errors.
+Authors must follow the Publication Manual of the American Psychological Association (7th ed.
+2020), and manuscripts should be void of typos and grammatical errors.
 Line numbering and 12-point font should be used for the double-spaced document.

 Types of Papers